-On 19 September 2014, Financial Guaranty Insurance Company ("FGIC") filed a complaint against the Firm in the Supreme Court of NY, styled Financial Guaranty Insurance Company v.
+On 19 September 2014, Financial Guaranty Insurance Company ("FGIC") filed a complaint against Morgan Stanley in the Supreme Court of NY, styled Financial Guaranty Insurance Company v.
 Morgan Stanley ABS Capital I Inc. et al. relating to a securitisation issued by Basket of Aggregated Residential NIMS 2007-1 Ltd. The complaint asserts claims for breach of contract and alleges, among other things, that the net interest margin securities ("NIMS") in the trust breached various representations and warranties.
 FGIC issued a financial guaranty policy with respect to certain notes that had an original balance of approximately \$475 million.
 The complaint seeks, among other relief, specific performance of the NIMS breach remedy procedures in the transaction documents, unspecified damages, reimbursement of certain payments made pursuant to the transaction documents, attorneys' fees and interest.
 On 24 November 2014, the Firm filed a motion to dismiss the complaint, which the court denied on 19 January 2017.
 On 24 February 2017, the Firm filed a notice of appeal of the denial of its motion to dismiss the complaint and perfected its appeal on 22 November 2017.
-On 13 September 2018, the court affirmed the lower court's order denying the Firm's motion to dismiss the complaint.

-On 23 September 2014, FGIC filed a complaint against the Firm in the Supreme Court of NY styled Financial Guaranty Insurance Company v.
+On 23 September 2014, FGIC filed a complaint against Morgan Stanley in the Supreme Court of NY styled Financial Guaranty Insurance Company v.
 Morgan Stanley ABS Capital I Inc. et al. relating to the Morgan Stanley ABS Capital I Inc. Trust 2007-NC4.
 The complaint asserts claims for breach of contract and fraudulent inducement and alleges, among other things, that the loans in the trust breached various representations and warranties and defendants made untrue statements and material omissions to induce FGIC to issue a financial guaranty policy on certain classes of certificates that had an original balance of approximately \$876 million.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, compensatory, consequential and punitive damages, attorneys' fees and interest.
 On 23 January 2017, the court denied the Firm's motion to dismiss the complaint.
 On 24 February 2017, the Firm filed a notice of appeal of the denial of its motion to dismiss the complaint and perfected its appeal on 22 November 2017.
-On 13 September 2018, the First Department affirmed in part and reversed in part the lower court's order denying the Firm's motion to dismiss the complaint.
-On 20 December 2018, the First Department denied plaintiff's motion for leave to appeal to the New York Court of Appeals or, in the alternative, for reargument.

-On 23 January 2015, Deutsche Bank National Trust Company, in its capacity as trustee, filed a complaint against the Firm styled Deutsche Bank National Trust Company solely in its capacity as Trustee of the Morgan Stanley ABS Capital I Inc. Trust 2007-NC4 v.
+On 23 January 2015, Deutsche Bank National Trust Company, in its capacity as trustee, filed a complaint against Morgan Stanley styled Deutsche Bank National Trust Company solely in its capacity as Trustee of the Morgan Stanley ABS Capital I Inc. Trust 2007-NC4 v.
 Morgan Stanley Mortgage Capital Holdings LLC as Successor-by-Merger to Morgan Stanley Mortgage Capital Inc., and Morgan Stanley ABS Capital I Inc., pending in the Supreme Court of NY.
 The complaint asserts claims for breach of contract and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$1.05 billion, breached various representations and warranties.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, compensatory, consequential, rescissory, equitable and punitive damages, attorneys' fees, costs and other related expenses, and interest.
-On 11 December 2015, the court granted in part and denied in part the Firm's motion to dismiss the complaint.
-On 19 October 2018, the court granted the Firm's motion for leave to amend its answer and to stay the case pending resolution of Deutsche Bank National Trust Company's appeal to the New York Court of Appeals in another case.
-On 17 January 2019, the First Department reversed the trial court's order to the extent that it had granted in part the Firm's motion to dismiss the complaint.
+On 11 December 2015, the court granted in part and denied in part Morgan Stanley's motion to dismiss the complaint.
+On 11 February 2016, plaintiff filed a notice of appeal of that order, and the appeal was fully briefed on 19 August 2016.